-Workflowy offers better options and a modern interface, but it limits lists to 100 per month.
+Workflowy offers better options and a modern interface but limits lists to 100 per month.

 If you are a casual user, go with Workflowy.
 However, if you are a student or are serious about organizing your projects, go with Dynalist.
 It does not have visualization, but it won’t limit your list creation process.

 Dynalist vs. Workflowy: Links

 This was the Dynalist vs. Workflowy battle.
 Thanks for reading.
 Please share your thoughts below and subscribe to the newsletter.